Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Methodology

 \subsection{Experimental Protocol and Standardized Sharpening Tail}

-\paragraph{Standardized tail.} A central methodological design decision is the standardized sharpening tail: all four continuation controllers — three-field continuation, expert heuristic, schedule-only ablation, and LLM agent — receive an \emph{identical} $40$-iteration sharpening phase after the main loop concludes.
-The tail restarts from the best valid intermediate snapshot $\boldsymbol{\rho}^*$ (the density field at the iteration achieving lowest compliance while satisfying the volume constraint) and applies $\penal = 4.5$, $\betaH = 32$, $\rmin = 1.20$, $\dmove = 0.05$ for $40$ iterations.
-The length of $40$ iterations was chosen to provide sufficient sharpening budget for all controller types; pilot runs confirmed that compliance changes negligibly beyond $40$ tail iterations for every controller tested.
-The fixed (no-continuation) controller does not receive a tail and serves as the true zero-intervention reference; its final compliance reflects $300$ iterations of constant-parameter OC updates with no sharpening.
-Because the tail is a shared, fixed post-processing step applied identically to the four continuation controllers, any compliance difference among them at run termination must originate exclusively from the quality of the topology produced during the main exploration loop — which is the domain of each controller.
-This design eliminates the confound that a controller achieving a better topology during exploration could be reporting better results due to a more aggressive sharpening tail.
+\paragraph{Standardized tail.} All four continuation controllers receive an \emph{identical} $40$-iteration sharpening phase after the main loop concludes.
+The tail restarts from the best valid intermediate snapshot $\boldsymbol{\rho}^*$ (the density field achieving the lowest compliance while satisfying the volume constraint) and applies $\penal = 4.5$, $\betaH = 32$, $\rmin = 1.20$, $\dmove = 0.05$ for $40$ iterations.
+Pilot runs confirmed that compliance changes negligibly beyond $40$ tail iterations for every controller tested.
+The fixed (no-continuation) controller does not receive a tail and serves as the true zero-intervention reference.
+Because the tail is a shared, fixed post-processing step applied identically to the four continuation controllers, any compliance difference among them at run termination must originate exclusively from the quality of the topology produced during the main exploration loop.

-\paragraph{Benchmark problems.} Experiments are conducted on three canonical 2-D benchmarks widely used in the topology optimization literature: the cantilever beam (tip load, fixed left edge), the \MBB{} beam (three-point bending), and the L-bracket (corner re-entrant geometry with stress concentration).
-All use volume fraction $\vf = 0.40$, Poisson's ratio $\nu = 0.3$, and Young's modulus ratio $\Emod_{\min}/\Emod_0 = 10^{-9}$. \Cref{tab:benchmarks} summarises the mesh configurations used in this study.
+\paragraph{Benchmark problems.} Experiments are conducted on three canonical 2-D benchmarks: the cantilever beam (tip load, fixed left edge), the \MBB{} beam (three-point bending), and the L-bracket (corner re-entrant geometry with stress concentration).
+All use volume fraction $\vf = 0.40$, Poisson's ratio $\nu = 0.3$, and Young's modulus ratio $\Emod_{\min}/\Emod_0 = 10^{-9}$.
+Table~\ref{tab:benchmarks} summarises the mesh configurations.

-\paragraph{Linear solver.} For 2-D problems the global stiffness system $\mathbf{K}\mathbf{U} = \mathbf{F}$ is solved by direct sparse factorisation (SciPy sparse direct solver).
-For 3-D problems, where the degrees of freedom exceed $8\,000$, an algebraic multigrid (\AMG{}) preconditioner (\texttt{pyamg}) with conjugate-gradient iteration is used~\citep{Bell2023PyAMG}.
-The \AMG{} hierarchy is rebuilt only when the relative change in element stiffness values exceeds $15\%$; otherwise the existing preconditioner is reused, substantially reducing overhead.
+\paragraph{Linear solver.} For 2-D problems the stiffness system $\mathbf{K}\mathbf{U} = \mathbf{F}$ is solved by direct sparse factorization (SciPy).
+For 3-D problems, an algebraic multigrid (\AMG{}) preconditioner (\texttt{pyamg}) with conjugate-gradient iteration is used~\citep{Bell2023PyAMG}.
+The \AMG{} hierarchy is rebuilt only when the relative change in element stiffness values exceeds $15\%$.